 People who consider themselves to be "perfectionists" should not pursue this operation.

 • All operations performed around the eyes come with risks, some of which are substantial.
-Potential complications include those common to all forms of invasive eyelid and orbital surgery.
-Since the number of orbital fat grafting operations is still comparatively low, most of these problems have never been encountered.
-Over time, however, it is almost certain that they will, especially since orbital fat grafting is usually revisional in nature and thus involves working on damaged tissue.
+Potential complications include those common to all forms of invasive eyelid and orbital surgery, although most of these problems have never been encountered.

-In over 600 orbital fat grafting procedures, the most significant adverse events encountered were four instances of immediate graft failure, one in the lower lids of the oldest patient in our series, one in the upper lids of a patient who had undergone three previous operations, one in the upper lids of a young patient who had undergone one previous operation, and one in a patient with primary (non-surgical) hollowness.
+In our series, the most significant adverse events encountered were four instances of immediate graft failure, one in the lower lids of the oldest patient in our series, one in the upper lids of a patient who had undergone three previous operations, one in the upper lids of a young patient who had undergone one previous operation, and one in a patient with primary (non-surgical) hollowness.

 While moderate overcorrections and undercorrections did sometimes occur, only a few warranted additional surgery.
 Some unevenness is to be expected after any revision surgery, especially in the lower lids and in patients with thin skin.
 This is seldom a valid indication to risk more surgery.

 While some patients experience mild or even worrisome drooping of one or both upper eyelids (ptosis) lasting from a few weeks to several months after upper orbital fat grafting, in only two cases has this problem not resolved fully within one year.

 A few patients have experienced difficulty with full eyelid closure, but it is not clear that this was the result of the fat grafting rather than previous damage to eyelid structure during their initial surgeries.